-4. Communicating their Classroom-Based Assessment.
+4. Communicating their Classroom-Based Assessment

-Each student will present on what they have learned having investigated a controlled system in the setting of their choice.
-The information should be presented in their own words to demonstrate personal understanding of the knowledge and ideas relevant to the chosen topic.
+Each student will present on what they have learned having explored an application of engineering from a discipline of engineering of their choice.
+The information should be presented to demonstrate personal understanding of the knowledge and ideas relevant to the chosen topic.
 Students should be encouraged to identify which information best communicates their work and choose the most suitable medium in which to present it.